suryakantamangaraj/NetworkAnalyzer/README.md

 This project can be deployed using GitHub Actions and GitHub Pages.
 The workflow file is located in `.github/workflows/deploy.yml`.

+### GitHub Actions Workflow

+The GitHub Actions workflow is configured to deploy the site to GitHub Pages.
+Ensure you have a personal access token (PAT) with the necessary permissions added to your repository secrets as `PERSONAL_TOKEN`.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.